PratikCreates/ArgumentAce/README.md

-# ArgumentAce: Your AI Debate Coach
+# ArgumentAce: Win your next debate.

 ## Elevator Pitch

-Hone your debating skills with ArgumentAce!
-Practice against a smart AI opponent, get instant feedback on logical fallacies, and receive a jury verdict to track your progress and sharpen your arguments.
+Never lose an argument again.
+ArgumentAce is your personal AI debate coach.
+Spar against an adaptive AI, get instant feedback on your logic, and have an AI jury declare a winner to help you build unbeatable arguments.

 ## Key Features